 Operations Research Sub-Specialty Code

 The Navy uses subspecialty codes to identify officers with requisite knowledge not specifically related to their warfare designator to fill critical billets both at sea and ashore.
-Until recently subspecialty codes only were awarded to officers who earned masters degrees in critical areas.
 The highest level codes are P codes, which require a master’s degree program covering critical skills designated by the Navy.

 - Linear Algebra or Matrix Algebra - sophomore/junior level (1 semester or 1 quarter).
 SM261